collective/mr.bob/docs/source/userguide.rst

 mr.bob
     configures how `mrbob` behaves variables
-    parameters that will be passed to templates for rendering
+    answers to the questions that will be passed to templates for rendering

 Example of global config file `~/.mrbob` or command line parameter `mrbob --config foo.ini`.